-The South Oxford Baptist church was built in 1938 as a daughter church of the Baptist church in Commercial Road in St Ebbe's, which had closed the previous year (neither that church nor Commercial Road still exist).
+The South Oxford Baptist Church was built in 1938 as replacement for the Baptist church in Commercial Road in St Ebbe's, which had just closed (neither that church nor Commercial Road still exist).
 Initially the new church was overseen by a Deaconess, Sister Enid (Enid Clark).
 The first minister (from 1939 to 1943) was Revd Harold Bates Roberts, who lived with his family at 34 Wytham Street.
 Here is a photograph of Mr Roberts with other church members.

 The church has three inscribed foundation stones in its eastern wall:

 Cecil Viva Wilkins was a prominent Baptist layman, a retired grocer, baker and miller (born 1870), who lived in Bourton-on-the Water in Gloucestershire.
 In 1938 he was Secretary of the Oxfordshire & East Gloucestershire Baptist Association and one of its representatives on the (national) Baptist Union Council.
 Mrs Fotheringham was a benefactor and the widow of John Knight Fotheringham, Reader in ancient astronomy and chronology at the University of Oxford until his death in 1936.
 Revd HB Roberts's son David (born in 1932) remembers her as a 'formidable elderly lady' whom he once visited with his father.
 The Revd Oliver Percy John Smith had been the last minister of the Commercial Road Baptist Church, from 1932 to when it closed in 1938; he subsequently moved to Camden in London.